sreedevops07/simpe-java-maven-app/README.md

 description:
              completely automated the java project by using jenkins

-             git changes commit--->jenkins build---> artifact to aws S3---> deploying artifact into testing Environment by using ansible
+             git changes commit--->jenkins build---> artifact to aws S3---> deploying artifact into testing Environment by using ansible.